 Reframe your thoughts.
 You will probably experience less-than-ideal circumstances this season.
 There are things that will happen (and things that will be said) that will be out of your control.
 Simply having this awareness is key.
 Delayed flights, dreary weather, slow Lyft drivers, and political rants will test your mindfulness.
 However, remember that you are in control of your actions.
 You can control how you react.
 Staying even-keeled requires you to take a few deep breaths, know that nothing is perfect, and that life will go on.
 Laugh about it, if necessary.
 Lastly, instead of complaining about the person you’re forced to sit next to at dinner, just be thankful you have people to be with.

 Engage in positive body talk.
-This is a v important one.
+This is a very important one.
 First and foremost, there is no shame in excusing yourself from conversations that are trigging.
 If your cousins are talking about wanting to try the keto diet, or that they feel fat in their jeans, walk away.
 If a convo doesn’t benefit you, you don’t need to be a part of it.
 However, if you’re feeling gutsy, plant some helpful seeds: “Hey, I’ve started this new thing where I don’t talk negatively about my body, and it’s actually helped me feel better about myself.”
 Right off the bat, you may illicit some awkward silence.
 That’s expected.
 But at least you’re temporary putting the kibosh on diet chatter.
 And who knows, maybe your cousins will want to know more.
-If so, explain yo’self.
 Tell them who has inspired you to view your body in a more accepting and forgiving light.
 Secondly, give yourself the gift of a social media detox.
 No need to follow people who make you feel insecure (especially about your body).
 Be mindful of the messages you’re reading around the holidays — these messages can 100% impact how you feel in your skin.

 Eat a well-balanced, satisfying breakfast.
-Don’t skip breakfast!
+Don’t skip breakfast.
 Mindfulness starts the moment you wake up, and ignoring your hunger cues can lead to blood sugar imbalances and mood swings.
 Not to mention, you need energy to do everything from sit on the couch to cook dinner with your mom.
-Be kind to your body by honoring your hunger. 🙂
+Be kind to your body by honoring your hunger.